-Orange County Motorcycle Accident Attorneys
+Orange County Motorcycle Accident Lawyer

 Every year in the United States, approximately 50,000 people will suffer injuries sustained from motorcycle accidents and 3,000 will die.
 As a result of the increased vulnerability on the road and the recklessness of other drivers, motorcycle injuries are extremely devastating, often resulting in injuries to the spinal cord, among a variety of other catastrophic injuries.
-Accidents involving motorcycles require a specialized understanding of the law.
-Given the numerous issues that may arise in a motorcycle injury or accident case, it is in your best interest to consult with an experienced personal injury attorney before signing any papers or admitting guilt.
+Accidents involving motorcycles in Orange County require a specialized understanding of the law.
+Given the numerous issues that may arise in a motorcycle injury or accident case, it is in your best interest to consult with an experienced personal injury attorney before signing any papers or admitting fault.

 Common Causes of Motorcycle Accidents